dcampbell24/financial-accounts/README.md

 I may allow for cypto currencies in the same way I do stocks and metals, but I haven't figured out the best way to support it yet.

-## Zillow

-Zillow doesn't like bots scraping it's site, so in order to scrape the site (and get the price of a house) you have to go to the page of the address you want _in Firefox_ and do a captcha.
-Then the application will grab your cookies from a _default_ profile and use them.
-Next the application creates a file named "zillow-cookies.json" in the directory you ran the application from and reads your cookies from that file in the future.